 Students seek counseling for a wide variety of concerns.
 For example, you may have concerns about relationships with family, friends, roommates, or other important people in your life; sex, sexual identity, or sexual orientation; feelings of anxiety or panic; life decisions or direction;feelings of depression, hopelessness or suicidality; eating, weight, or body image; drug or alcohol use; performance or creative blocks; achievement and motivation; self-esteem; adjusting to college; adjusting to a new language or culture; coping with a psychological or physical illness or disability; or coping with traumatic events or memories.
 Also, if you began counseling or psychiatric treatment at home or while away from campus you may want to arrange continuing treatment now that you are here.

 Counseling is confidential, protected by law and by ethical standards.
-For more information about confidentiality, feel free to call and speak with a counselor on the phone or read our confidentiality page.
+For more information about confidentiality, feel free to call and speak with a clinician on the phone or read our confidentiality page.
 There is no charge for counseling or consultation.

-Consultations, workshops, and crisis interventions are always available at the Center, to all students.
+AVAILABILITY OF SERVICES: Consultations, workshops, and crisis interventions are always available at the Center, to all students.

 (a) wait until an on-campus hour that fits your schedule becomes available, or